nokinger/serverTest/source/integration-tests/app_carrier_test_rig/test_gateway.rst

         $ ufw disable
         $ ufw enable

-- Now it should be possible to log in to the test target without knowing the test target's IP address:
+- Now it should be possible to log in to the test target:

     .. code-block:: console

         # From the Raspberry Pi
         $ ssh root@localhost -p 9022
         # From another node in the network
-        $ ssh root@<raspberry_pi_ip> -p 9022
+        $ ssh root@sca-app-carrier-board-test-gw -p 9022

 - Now the system is ready for manual integration testing.